 By Nick Cheshire

-Nick Cheshire is a student at Virginia Tech interning at Loudoun Now.
+[Nick Cheshire is a rising junior at Virginia Tech studying multimedia journalism and a summer intern at Loudoun Now.]